Preview: 2020 WBL football teams

 2019 record: 9-4 (7-2 WBL)

-Despite losing five starters on offense and five more on defense, Ottawa-Glandorf has a nice stable of returning talent, including 19 lettermen from a team that finished as a regional runner-up last season.
+Outlook: Despite losing five starters on offense and five more on defense, Ottawa-Glandorf has a nice stable of returning talent, including 19 lettermen from a team that finished as a regional runner-up last season.

 Quarterback Jacob Balbaugh is back after passing for 1,623 yards, 16 touchdowns and 5 interceptions during the regular season, and wide receiver Jarrod Beach returns after 33 catches 480 yards and five Tds in 2019.